 Principles, concepts, and philosophy of behavior analysis, also known as radical behaviorism.
 Primary focus on operant conditioning, secondary focus on respondent conditioning.
-PSY 3319 Cognitive Psychology (3-3-0) Prerequisite: PSY 1303.
-3 additional hours in psychology and junior standing.
+PSY 3319 Cognitive Psychology (3-3-0) Prerequisite: PSY 1303, 3 additional hours in psychology and junior standing.
 A survey of theory and research associated with cognitive psychology, as well as its relevance to everyday situations.
 Important cognitive processes will be discussed, such as perception, attention, memory, knowledge systems, language, problem-solving, reasoning, and decision-making.
 Introduction to the broader field of cognitive neuroscience will be presented throughout the course.
 (Replaces PSY 4305 Memory and Cognition.)
 PSY 3320 Research Methods in Psychology Prerequisite: PSY 1301 and 3 additional hours of psychology.
 Examination of the theory and process of research in psychology.
 Students will learn how research is planned, carried out, communicated, and critiqued.
 The emphasis of instruction will be on basic principles of experimental quasi-experimental, and non-experimental research, data collection, report writing, and ethical standards of research.
 PSY 3321 Behavioral Statistics (3-3-0) Prerequisite: Successful completion of PSY 1303, and either MATH 1301 or MATH 1310.
 An introduction to the logic and practice of behavioral statistics used in psychological research.
 Students will learn to compute descriptive and inferential statistics by hand and/or use of computer software.
 Laboratory Fee: \$25.00.
 PSY 3322 Abnormal Psychology (3-3-0) Prerequisite: PSY 1303.

 The etiology, classification and treatment of psychopathological disorders from these major theoretical perspectives: psychodynamic, behavioral, humanistic, physiological and sociocultural.
-PSY 3340 Postmodern Philosophy (3-3-0) Prerequisite: 3 hours of philosophy or junior standing.
-This class will study the development of postmodernism in philosophy and its influences on political theory, cultural studies, science, and the arts.
-It will address postmodernism's critique of modernism and the Enlightenment, postmodern philosophy's relationship to the history of philosophy, and potential criticisms of postmodernism from other contemporary philosophical perspectives.
 PSY 3399 Directed Study in Psychology (3-3-0) Prerequisite: PSY 3320, Research Methods in Psychology; 60 accumulated credit hours, approval of the Department Chair and Dean; 3.0 GPA or better in UHD psychology courses.
 Intensive individual study under the guidance of a member of the faculty on selected topics in the field of psychology.
 PSY 4301 The History of Psychology (3-3-0) Prerequisite: PSY 1303, 6 additional hours in psychology and junior standing.
 Major theoretical positions and research that contributed to development of psychology as a scientific discipline.
 Emphasis on developments from the late 19th century to the present.
 PSY 4303 African-American Issues in Psychology (3-3-0) Prerequisite: PSY 1303, 6 additional hours in psychology and junior standing.
 This course surveys past and contemporary issues pertaining to the African American, including historical, developmental, clinical, educational and social issues.
 PSY 4306 Theories of Personality (3-3-0) Prerequisite: PSY 1303, six additional hours in psychology and junior standing.
 Major contemporary theories of personality are examined along with their implications for clinical application and research.
 PSY 4307 Counseling and Psychotherapy (3-3-0) Prerequisite: either PSY 3322 or PSY 4306.